-All other students must demonstrate their ability to benefit by satisfying one of the following criteria also found in federal regulations:
+All other students must demonstrate their ability to benefit by satisfying one of the following criteria:

-Provide verification of receipt of GED by the end of the first year of policy of the Los Angeles Community College District is to provide financial aid to those eligible students who are achieving satisfactory progress toward a specific educational objective.
-The establishment of such an objective, achievement of passing grades, and completion of courses leading to the objective are the responsibilities of the student.
-The assessment of satisfactory progress is the responsibility of the college.
-The mandate for this policy is 34 Code of Feder-
+- 1. Before admission - - a. be administered a nationally recognized, standardized or industry developed test subject to criteria developed by the appropriate accrediting association measuring the applicant's ability to complet successfully the program to which he/she has applied; and - b. demonstrates that aptitude on that test; (please note within the LACCD, both the ASSET/ACCESS and Michigan tests are acceptable and that students satisfying this requirement are not required to present any further documentation of ability to benefit). - 2.
+Receives a GED before the earlier of - - a.
+The student's certification or graduation from his or her program of study; or - b.
+The completion of the student's first academic year of that program of study; or - Enrolls in and successfully completes a remedial or developmental educational program of not more than one academic year (30 semester units) that is prescribed by the institution, if the student - - a.
+Is counseled before admission; or - b.
+Does not demonstrate the aptitude of complete successfully the educational program to which he or she has applied on the test described previously in 1(a).

+The mandate for this policy is 34 Code of Federal Regulations: 668.16 (3) (1), 674.9 (a) (5) (d), 675.9 (a) (5) (e), 676.9 (a) (5) (d), 690.75 (a) (2) and 177.
+201 (a) (1) (i).

-- al Regulations: 668.16(3)1, 674.9(a)(5)(d), 675.9(a)(5)(e), 676.9(a)(5)(d), 690.75(a)(2) and 177.201(a)(1)(i). - Standards A student is eligible for financial aid and is making satisfactory progress when he or she meets all of the following: - A. Defines his or her purpose, intent or goal by filing with the college a specific educational objective identifying a degree, a certificate, or intent to transfer to another school.
-This objective must be declared before aid is awarded. - Certification of ability to benefit must also be obtained by the student if he or she is not a high school graduate and does not have a certificate of General Educational Development (GED) or its equivalent. - B. Attains or completes degree objective within six (6) semesters or its part time equivalent.
+- Standards A student is eligible for financial aid and is making satisfactory progress when he or she meets all of the following: - A. Defines his or her purpose, intent or goal by filing with the college a specific educational objective identifying a degree, a certificate, or intent to transfer to another school.
+This objective must be declared before aid is awarded.

+Certification of ability to benefit must also be obtained by the student if he or she is not a high school graduate and does not have a certificate of General Education Development (GED) or its equivalent.

+- B. Has completed fewer than 72 units.
 Programs with prerequisites or other requirements as stated in the catalog are exempted from this limit.
-Example: Nursing program. - C. Completes more than fifty percent (50%) of units attempted during the previous semester with a 2.0 (C) average.
-In addition, a minimum of six (6) units must be completed each semester. - For financial aid purposes, "units attempted" is defined as classes enrolled in as of the beginning of the fifth (5th) week or later of each semester. - D. Maintains a cumulative grade point average of at least 2.0.
+Example: Dental hygiene program. - C. Completes more than fifty percent of units attempted with a grade of A, B, C, D, F, or credit each semester and cumulatively.
+In addition a student must maintain a 2.0 (C) grade point average each semester and cumulatively.
+A minimum of six units must be completed each semester.

+For financial aid purposes, "units attempted" is defined as classes enrolled in as of the beginning of the fifth (5th) week or late of each semester.

+D. Maintains a cumulative grade point average of at least 2.0.

 II.
-Application of the Standards
+Applications of Standards